No Mercy (2007): Main event matches

 The seventh match was a Punjabi Prison match for the World Heavyweight Championship, where Batista defended the title against The Great Khali.
 After both men prevented each other from escaping, Khali struck Batista with a leather strap.
 Batista returned the favor, hit Khali with the strap as well and attempted to climb the inner cage.
 But Khali stopped him and squeezed Batista's head with a Vise Grip.
 Khali then called for a door to be opened but Batista struck him with a low blow.
 Batista, still hurt from the Vise Grip, slowly crawled towards the door and as soon as he reached it, Khali smashed it on Batista's spine, preventing him from escaping yet again.
 As the final cage door was now closed, the only way to win was by climbing out of both cages.
 Khali gained an advantage after pulling Batista off the inner cage wall and making him fall on his back.
 He had already reached the arena floor as Batista started to climb the inner cage and chase him.
 When Khali went over the top of the outer structure, Batista leapt from one cage to the other, overtook Khali on the way down, won the match and retained the title.

 The main event was a Last Man Standing match for the WWE Championship in which in his third match of the night, Triple H defended the championship against Randy Orton.
 Both men fought extensively outside the ring, both taking advantage of the match stipulations, where there were no countouts or disqualifications.
 At one point, both men were positioned on top of one of the broadcast tables, where Orton attempted an RKO on Triple H, who countered the move and sent Orton through another of the broadcast tables.
 Triple H followed this by striking Orton with the steel steps.
 The men returned to the ring, and Orton performed a DDT and an RKO on Triple H, both onto a steel chair.
 The competitors returned to the outside of the ring again, and Triple H struck Orton with a chair.
 They returned to the top of the broadcast table, and Triple H attempted a Pedigree through the table on Orton, who countered into an RKO onto the table.
-The referee began a count and reached ten before Triple H could rise; in result, Orton won the match and subsequently regained the WWE Championship.
+The referee began a count and reached ten before Triple H could rise; as a result, Orton won the match and regained the WWE Championship.